kubernetes/website/docs/admin/authorization/index.md

   * `--authorization-mode=AlwaysDeny` This flag blocks all requests.
 Use this flag only for testing.
   * `--authorization-mode=AlwaysAllow` This flag allows all requests.
 Use this flag only if you do not require authorization for your API requests.

 You can choose more than one authorization module.
-If one of the modes is `AlwaysAllow`, then it overrides the other modes and all API requests are allowed.
+Modules are checked in order so an earlier module has higher priority to allow or deny a request.

 ## Versioning
 For version 1.2, clusters created by kube-up.sh are configured so that no